-In this unit students consider the continual change and challenges to which life on Earth has been, and continues to be, subjected to.
-They study the human immune system and the interactions between its components to provide immunity to a specific pathogen.
-Students consider how the application of biological knowledge can be used to respond to bioethical issues and challenges related to disease.
-Students consider how evolutionary biology is based on the accumulation of evidence over time.
-They investigate the impact of various change events on a population's gene pool and the biological consequences of changes in allele frequencies.
-Students examine the evidence for relatedness between species and change in life forms over time using evidence from palaeontology, structural morphology, molecular homology and comparative genomics.
-Students examine the evidence for structural trends in the human fossil record, recognising that interpretations can be contested, refined or replaced when challenged by new evidence.
-Students demonstrate and apply their knowledge of how life changes and responds to challenges through investigation of a selected case study, data analysis and/or bioethical issue.
+In this unit, students explore the ongoing changes and challenges faced by life on Earth.
+They study the human immune system and how its components interact to provide immunity to specific pathogens.
+Students consider the application of biological knowledge to bioethical issues and disease-related challenges.
+They examine how evolutionary biology is supported by accumulated evidence, investigating the effects of change events on gene pools and allele frequencies.
+Evidence for species relatedness and changes in life forms over time is explored through palaeontology, structural morphology, molecular homology, and comparative genomics.
+Students also analyse trends in the human fossil record and how interpretations may evolve with new evidence.
+Understanding is demonstrated through a selected case study, data analysis, or exploration of a bioethical issue.